 Is the new approach saving us any money?
 Yes it is.
-Through a combination of reviewing contract spend, our targeted efforts to reduce soil fertility, cutting only when needed and working with communities to create wildflower verges, we have saved c. £100k in 2015/16 and 2016/17, and a further saving of £50k in 2017-18.
+Through a combination of reviewing contract spend, our targeted efforts to reduce soil fertility, cutting only when needed and working with communities to create wildflower verges, we have reduced annual spend by over £200k p.a.
 There are also hidden dividends from this approach as we are able to redeploy our in-house verge teams to other highway tasks such as maintaining Rights of Way.